wagtail/telepath/docs/tutorial.md

 window.telepath.register('draughts.GameState', GameState);
 ```

-The two class definitions implement the constructor functions that we declared earlier in the adapter objects - the arguments received by the constructor are the ones defined by `js_args`.
+The two class definitions implement the constructor functions that we declared earlier in the adapter objects - the arguments received by the constructor match the ones we supplied in the `pack` method.
 The `window.telepath.register` lines attach these class definitions to the corresponding identifiers that were specified through `js_constructor`.
 This now gives us everything we need to unpack the JSON - back in `games/templates/game.html`, update the JS code as follows:

 ```html hl_lines="4-8"
         <script>